Next-Search/scratchpad/OtherStuffWeFindInteresting.md

 - [searcx](https://searx.me/) - an open source metasearch engine with a focus on privacy.
 - [open semantic search](https://www.opensemanticsearch.org/) - open source, can use Elasticsearch or Solr, collaborative.
+- [millionshort](https://millionshort.com/) - allows one to dive deep into the search results, ignoring those at the top.